omridevk/node-cleaner/README.md

 #### Demo mode

-start the app in the development mode but all deletetion of directories will be mocked good for testing functionality without actually deleting files from the file system.
+start the app in the development mode but all deletetion of directories will be mocked (i.e node_modules directory will not be deleted).
+Good for testing functionality without actually deleting files from the file system.

 ```bash
 yarn dev-demo